iterorganization/epics-diode/documentation/design.rst

 - `EPICS Diode` protocol message identification check,
 - one-sender check, and
-- checks for out-of-order or duplicate delivery of a message.
+- checks for out-of-order or duplicate delivery of messages, with support for robust packet reordering using global sequence numbers.

 Refer to the :doc:`protocol` document for protocol details.